-Worker for Keene electric company electrocuted at wastewater treatment plant
+Keene Electric Company worker electrocuted at wastewater treatment plant

-An investigation is underway after a worker died when they were electrocuted during an accident at the Keene wastewater treatment plant.
+An investigation is underway after a worker was electrocuted and died during an accident at the Keene wastewater treatment plant.

 The victim’s identity has not been released as of yet.
 Keene Mayor George Hansel called Wednesday a difficult day for the city.
 “I just want to first express my heartfelt sympathy to the family members of the person who passed,” Hansel said.